DimRev/devops-multitier-app-terraform/README.md

 ## Jenkins Setup

 The Jenkins server is deployed as part of the infrastructure and is used to orchestrate Terraform deployments via pipelines.

+### Prerequisites:

+- IAM Credentials for Jenkins to access AWS resources, will be stored in the Jenkins credentials store as type AWS Credentials under the ID `aws_credentials`.
+- rsa_pub SSH key for Jenkins to inject into the workspace, will be stored in the Jenkins credentials store as type Secret Text under the ID `ssh_rsa_pub`.

+### Setup:

 1. **Access Jenkins**: